vedi/knowledge-base/src/documents/university/articles/Tags_Dictionary.html.md

 A game that offers leaderboards to see where you stand in comparison to other people of friends
 <br/><br/>
 #### `Gifting`
 A game that offers Gifting.
-You can send or recieve gifts from friends.
+You can send or receive gifts from friends.
 Gifts such as Save Me's, a live, a Single Use Item...
 <br/><br/>
 #### `Compete`
 A game that offers to Compete against your friends or against other people